pmndrs/react-three-lgl/README.md

 A React abstraction for the [LGL-Raytracer](http://lgltracer.com/).
-This is for photorealistic
+Although it can move along and has some options that make movement faster (downsampling etc), this is mostly for photorealistic still-images that can take a while to process but will look absolutely stunning.

 ```shell
 npm install @react-three/lgl